OpenThePaths2026

 Session purpose

-Establish a shared identity as users of access data and a common language for Day 1.
-Set the expectation that use drives value and durability.
+Establish shared identity as users of access data; set the tone and common language for Day 1.
+Set expectation that use drives value and durability; position “user adoption” as the core storyline of Day 1.

-Type: Keynote (Shared) Location: Zillow Speaker: Amos Miller (Glideance)
+Type: Keynote (Shared) Location: Zillow Commons Speaker: Amos Miller (Glidance)

 Description